Header Graphic

 Stages of a Thunderstorm

-The best explanation of the stages is found in Aviation Weather pp. 111-112.
+The best explanation of the stages is found in Advisory Circular 00-6B Aviation Weather.

 Forced upward motion creates an initial updraft.
 Cooling in the updraft results in condensation and the beginning of a cumulus cloud.
 Condensation releases latent heat which partially offsets the cooling in the saturated updraft and increases buoyancy within the cloud.
 This increased buoyancy drives the updraft still faster drawing more water vapor into the cloud; and, for a while, the updraft becomes self-sustaining.
 All thunderstorms progress though a life cycle from their initial development through maturity and into degeneration.